NexusMutual/smart-contracts/MIGRATION.md

    - claims.initialize
    - master.migrate (copies assets/oracles/mcr and moves the funds!)
    - transfer registry proxy ownership to Governor
-   - setup assessing groups for product types
+   - setup 1 assessing group for all product types
 2. safe transaction via TGovernor.execute
    - upgrade TGovernor to `Governor.sol` - in theory can be batched above